xaenou/origami-media/README.md

-# Origmai Video Maubot Matrix Plugin
+# Origmai Video

-The purpose of this bot is to process and display videos for matrix servers when a url is posted or a command is directly used on it.
+The purpose of this maubot plugin is to process and display videos for matrix servers when a url is posted or a command is directly used on it.

 ## Features